IT-PRINZ/it-prinz/README.md

-- 👋 Hi, I’m @2t-duke
+- 👋 Hi, I’m ✨duke✨
-- 👀 I’m interested in ...
+- 👀 I’m interested in ✨IT-Penetrationstests✨
-- 🌱 I’m currently learning ...
+- 👀 I’m currently learning ✨Linux, ✨Kali, ✨Nethunter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on other beginners
-- 📫 How to reach me ...
+- 📫 To reach me send a PM Private Message ✨@2t-duke✨
+- 🌱 ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ 👀

 <!---
 2t-duke/2t-duke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.